 - If the data are deposited before publication by the researchers (of their own analyses), an embargo may be employed for a specific period of time before the sharing of the data.

-- DARIS asks of data users that they explicitly cite the data source in all publications referring to the data used.
+- DARISS asks of data users that they explicitly cite the data source in all publications referring to the data used.

-These rights and others are formalised in an agreement between the depositor and DARIS.
-Click here to see an example of a standard DARIS deposit contract.
+These rights and others are formalised in an agreement between the depositor and DARISS.
+Click here to see an example of a standard DARISS deposit contract.